 Timely Rent Collection and Low Turnover

-Property management services make sure the rents come in on time.
+property management companies make sure the rents come in on time.
 They know how to handle delinquent or missing payments and enforce late policies.

-The main drawbacks to hiring a residential property manager involve expenses.
+The main drawbacks to hiring a property management company involve expenses.
 We've mentioned a few possible add-on costs above.

 Some property management services may charge "surprise" fees, like: